ricardoaponte/sensiblejs/README.md

 ## Getting Started

 ### Installing

 ```
 npm i sensibljs
 ```
-Start by referencing the script
+Start by referencing the script in your html document.

 ```
 <script src="sensible.js">
 ```
 Then in your html document create the elements that you need.
-In this example we have a simple form.
+In this example we have a simple form to enter a name and a submit.
 ```
 <form>
     <label for="name">Name</>
     <input id="name" type="text" placeholder="Name">
     <input id="email" type="email" placeholder="Email address">
+    <button>Submit</button>
 </form>
 ```
 Now configure the elements that will be sensed.
 This is done by using the `s-bind` directive.